Your basket is currently empty!

 – Case 1: A woman suffering from chronic depression experienced a dramatic shift in her mood after she added probiotics and fermented foods to her diet.

-• Her energy levels increased.
+- Her energy levels increased.

-• She found it easier to cope with stress.
+- She found it easier to cope with stress.

 – Case 2: A man diagnosed with anxiety disorder noticed significant changes after he eliminated processed foods and sugars from his diet.

-• His anxiety attacks became less frequent.
+- His anxiety attacks became less frequent.

-• His sleep patterns improved.
+- His sleep patterns improved.

-– Case 3: An woman, prone to mood swings, felt a sense of calm after she increased her intake of fibre-rich vegetables.
+– Case 3: An elderly woman, prone to mood swings, felt a sense of calm after she increased her intake of fibre-rich vegetables.

-• Her reduced.
+- Her mood swings reduced.

-• Her digestion improved, leading to a better overall sense of well-being
+- Her digestion improved, leading to a better overall sense of well-being

 These stories illustrate how a healthier gut can foster a happier mind.